ibm-cloud-docs/vmwaresolutions/archiref/attached-storage/cluster-settings.md

 {: #cluster-settings-power-mgmt}

 When the VMware Distributed Power Management feature is enabled, DRS compares cluster- and host-level capacity to the demands of the cluster’s VMs, including recent historical demand.
 The power management feature places or recommends placing hosts in standby power mode if sufficient excess capacity is found or powering on hosts if capacity is needed.
 Depending on the resulting host power state recommendations, VMs might need to be migrated to and from the hosts as well.

-In this design, power management is disabled since there's no operational or financial benefit to powering on and off hosts in the cluster.
+In this design, power management is not enabled since there's no operational or financial benefit to powering on and off hosts in the cluster.

 ## vSphere High Availability
 {: #cluster-settings-vsphere-ha}